MicrosoftDocs/power-platform/power-platform/admin/set-up-export-application-insights.md

 1. On the **Data export** page, select the **App Insights** tab.
 Then select **New data export**.

 1. Provide a friendly name of the export package to identify the Azure Application Insights instance.
-Then select the specific data type you would like to export, such as **Dataverse diagnostics and performance**, **Power Automate**, or **Dynamics Customer Service**.
+Then select the specific data type you would like to export, such as **Dataverse diagnostics and performance** or **Power Automate**.

    If you select **Power Automate**, select whether to export cloud flow runs, triggers, and/or actions.

 1. Select the environment that you're exporting data _from_.
 You can choose to filter based on the environment type.
 Select **Next**.